 The project will also examine in vitro models of coronavirus infection, including microphysiological systems (MPS) such as human organs-on-chips, to elucidate how these models compare to in vivo responses in animal models and humans.
 Ultimately, these in vitro models will result in enhanced MCM screening methods.

 - UK Health Security Agency (formerly Public Health England)

 - Agency for Science, Technology, and Research (A*STAR), Singapore

 - University of Oxford, UK

-During this project, the University of Liverpool and international partners listed above, will perform RNA sequencing and immunological analysis of samples from patients who were infected with SARS-CoV-2, SARS-CoV, and MERS-CoV during the 2019-20 pandemic and outbreaks in 2003-2004 (SARS-CoV) and MERS-CoV (since 2012).
+During this project, the University of Liverpool and national and international partners listed above, will perform RNA sequencing and immunological analysis of samples from patients who were infected with SARS-CoV-2, SARS-CoV, and MERS-CoV during the COVID-19 pandemic and outbreaks in 2003-2004 (SARS-CoV) and MERS-CoV (since 2012).
 The project will use a biobank of diverse samples from humans with these infections and compare their response to relevant animal models and in vitro systems being used to develop MCMs.